GSA-TTS/identity-site/_pages/help.md

 using only a password.

 Each security code expires after 5 minutes and can only be used once.
-If you don’t enter the security code within 5 minutes, just request a new code.
-Each code is only good once, so no one can steal one you’ve already used.
+If you don't enter the security code within 5 minutes, just request a new code.
+Each code is only good once, so no one can steal one you've already used.

 Type the security code into the field.
-That’s it!
+That's it!
 You have just taken an important step to keep yourself and your government safe.
 Every time you sign back into your login.gov account, you will receive a new security code that you need to enter.
-You’ll get the option each time you sign in to get a security code by a phone call or by SMS.
+You'll get the option each time you sign in to get a security code by a phone call or by SMS.

 #### Save your personal key

-After you’ve created your account, you will get a personal key, which is a set of 16 random characters.
+After you've created your account, you will get a personal key, which is a set of 16 random characters.
 Make a note of them and store the note separately from your phone.
 If you forget your password or don't have your phone, you can enter the personal key to access your